Virtua Quest: Plot

-The game continues on where Sei finds out more about Toka and Toka knows about the syndicate and actually knows more about Judgement Six and one of the leaders Moon is collecting Data from fighters in order to create Durals through fighting abilities in order to conquer the world.
-As the game progresses, Sei again meets a man who happens to be a Hunter with an ability that's far greater than Sei's and is also able to use Synapse Break.
-He finds out he's investigating something and is looking for some "Backup Data".
-He later finds out that Toka formerly worked for Judgement Six in which Toka explains is true and takes off crying.
-Later in the game the mysterious man explains more to Sei, that he investigated a group by the name of Judgement Six and he had a partner by the name of Raud who was killed by Judgement Six.
-Moon later came and divulged the mysterious man's name (Schatt).
+Eventually, Sei finds out more about Toka, who formerly worked for the Judgement Six group.
+One of Judgement Six's leaders, Moon, is collecting Data from fighters in order to conquer the world.
+Sei meets another hunter who can use Synapse Break, named Schatt.
+Schatt is investigating something and is looking for some "Backup Data".
+Later, Schatt explains more to Sei, that he investigated a group by the name of Judgement Six and he had a partner by the name of Raud who was killed by Judgement Six.
 Schatt told Sei to leave and decided to fight Moon and his group alone.

 Later in the game Sei became discouraged and came across Hayami again with the girl by the name of Fei and finds out that her brother Fan has been logging in to other servers just to find out he could log out.
-Later Sei is told in order to get into the server, he had to expand his level to HiA.
+Later Sei is told in order to get into the server, he had to increase his Hunter ranking.